Managing the purchasing operations of the long-term care and long-term acute care institutions of the

 Director of Purchasing must work in concert with all other members of the system senior

 purchasing staff.
-The Director must also coordinate purchasing activities with institution based
+The manager must also coordinate purchasing activities with institution based

 clinical management, support management, financial and administrative staff.